daostack/access_control/EIP-TBD.md

 <!--A short (~200 word) description of the technical issue being addressed.-->

-This EIP prresents a generalized mechanism for access control on smart contracts, enabling the use of complex boolean expressions for limiting access to contract's functions.
+This EIP presents a generalized mechanism for access control on smart contracts, enabling the use of complex boolean expressions for limiting access to contract's functions.
 The mechanism utilizes the idea of ["keys"](https://en.wikipedia.org/wiki/Capability-based_security) for the access limitations.
 Keys could be transferable, expirable, limited to certain amount of uses or limited to certain fucntion parameters use.

 ## Motivation